LuisEJaar/notThisWeek/README.md

 ## Optimizations

 - It feels like I'm making too many calls to my database on the backend and feel there has to be a way to improve this.
+- Convert to React
+- Use something like socket.io to update each players page and eliminate the need for constant refreshing

 ## Lessons Learned: